dariocorsi/bugbox/README.md

 # Bugbox

-This project is currently just an outlet to do some casual illustration with a consistent theme.
+This project is an outlet to do some casual illustration with a consistent theme.

 ## Setup

-The site is pretty basic Jekyll site.
+The site is pretty basic Jekyll install.

 ## Insects